About SearchGov

-SearchGov supports over 200 million searches a year across one-third of federal domains by providing a configurable search engine that allows you to customize search experiences for the public.
+SearchGov is the search engine built specifically for federal websites.
+We support over 200 million searches a year across one-third of federal domains by providing a configurable search engine that allows you to customize search experiences for the public.

-Getting started
+Getting started with the results API

 We use your robots.txt file and XML sitemap to crawl of your website and index your content.
 Be sure to properly configure them to optimize your content.